bvibber/hdrfix/readme.md

 * auto-output-filename feature to make it easier to use on live folders
 * add JPEG output
 * add compression params for JPEG output

-Probably:
-* 'folder watch' feature to convert all new .jxr files appearing in a folder while we run with default parameters

 Maybe/later/no rush:
 * see if can get a performance boost from Vec3A instead of Vec3 (so far it's been slightly slower when tested)